virging-mvla/tabScraper/README.md

 # Tabroom Scraper

 Current Status :  Can take tournament name as an input string and use that to navigate to the tournament's results page for parli.
-Todo: sort by speaks or oppSeed
+Todo: sort by speaks or oppSeed and make assignments

 NOTE : This'll depend on final implementation, but as of right now, this will not work for tournaments that break to more than double octas.